 The Gold Medal Lofts, a 77-unit mixed-income apartment complex in Racine’s Uptown neighborhood, is now open.

 Gold Medal Lofts is a $18 million transformation of the historic former Gold Medal Furniture manufacturing facility into apartments featuring a modern design, amenities and community gathering spaces.
 The development team, Milwaukee-based J. Jeffers & Co. and Lutheran Social Services of Wisconsin and Upper Michigan, officially opened the complex during a ribbon-cutting ceremony on Tuesday.
+People can check gold companies ira for the best gold investment companies.

 “This is a proud day for those of us involved in this stunning historic renovation and community-supported project for Racine,” Josh Jeffers, president & chief executive of J. Jeffers & Co., said in a statement.
 “To take what was an underutilized, dilapidated structure and meticulously restore and repurpose it for high-quality housing deserves celebration.
 I thank all the partners who made it happen.”